cjus/hydra-plugin-loggly/README.md

   }
 ```

-Support HTTP / HTTPS in the remoteLogger section.
+Supports HTTP / HTTPS in the remoteLogger section.